tonym128/tonym128.github.io/_posts/2023-08-20-its-storytime.markdown

 ![](/images/map-opt.jpg)
 {: refdef}

 I could tweak the pages some more, but I am pretty happy with the outcome.
 I had imagined that having a custom story generator and feeds for specific people, childrens names, themese for story would be amazing, my experimenting with TinyStories showed me it has a relatively small subset of names and the stories somehow quite often fall flat by the end even when they have a lot of promise.
-Thematically, there's a very consistant theme drive, which can make the stories a little too predicatable, though sometimes, it comes up with a story that very pleasantly surprises me.
+Thematically, there's a very consistent theme drive, which can make the stories a little too predictable, though sometimes, it comes up with a story that very pleasantly surprises me.
 It is a very small model, so I have no issues with the problems presented, but expanding the service might need a bigger model.

 I hope you enjoyed this blog and have some fun listening to the stories, maybe even subscribe to the Podcast.
 I don't see myself shutting it down anytime soon, so hopefully there'll be a few hundred stories there forever.